-Throughout 2022, the U.S. economy experienced significant inflationary pressure with prices of gas, food, and other household goods rising at the fastest rate in over 40 years.
-To combat the historic levels of inflation, the Federal Reserve raised the federal funds rate a cumulative of 425 basis points from March to December 2022 and indicated additional increases are likely to occur in the future which, in turn, has led to a significant increase in residential mortgage interest rates over the last several quarters.
-The increase in residential mortgage interest rates, coupled with historic inflation in the broader economy and the rising cost of housing, has resulted in pressure on the affordability of single-family homes.
+Throughout 2022 and continuing into 2023, the U.S. economy experienced significant inflationary pressure with prices of gas, food, and other household goods rising at the fastest rate in over 40 years.
+To combat the high levels of inflation, the Federal Reserve raised the federal funds rate a cumulative of 475 basis points from March 2022 to March 2023 and has indicated during that time that additional increases are likely to occur in the future which, in turn, has led to a significant increase in residential mortgage interest rates over the last several quarters.
+The increase in residential mortgage interest rates, coupled with high inflation in the broader economy and the rising cost of housing, has resulted in pressure on the affordability of single-family homes.
 Due to these increased affordability concerns and declining macroeconomic conditions, demand for single-family homes has subsided from the record levels experienced during the fiscal years ended May 31, 2022 and 2021.
-The record levels of inflation and significant increases in residential mortgage interest rates has caused a decline in demand for new homes and also has caused potential homebuyers to reconsider their purchase decisions resulting in increased cancellation rates during the six months ended November 30, 2022.
-In response to this decreased demand, we increased sales incentives and discounts across all of our markets.
-Due to the timing of the closings on homes with these incentives and discounts, the increase in sales incentives and discounts is not fully reflected in our operating results for the three and six months ended November 30, 2022, and is expected to impact our future home sales prices, home sales revenues, margins, and gross profit as these more recent sales continue to convert to closings in the coming quarters.
+The high inflation and significant increases in residential mortgage interest rates have caused a decline in demand for new homes and also have caused potential homebuyers to reconsider their purchase decisions resulting in increased cancellation rates during the nine months ended February 28, 2023.
+In response to this decreased demand, we adjusted pricing and sales incentives across all of our markets which allowed us to remain competitive in our current communities and price our homes to the market in our newly opened communities.
+Moreover, the majority of our closings for the three months ended February 28, 2023 were ordered during the prior six months and reflect the pricing and sales incentive adjustments designed to increase buyer demand.
+As our backlog still includes homes ordered during the same six-month period, the pricing and sales incentive adjustments and their impact on margins have not yet been fully realized in our operating results, and may continue to impact our future home sales prices, home sales revenues, margins, and gross profit as these more recent sales convert to closings in the coming quarters.

-While the record demand for single-family homes subsided during the six months ended November 30, 2022, there remains qualified and motivated homebuyers due to the historical under-supply of new home construction, the limited supply of homes at affordable price points across our markets, the demographic shift towards homeownership during the COVID-19 pandemic, the low resale home inventory levels in our markets, and a strong employment market, which has resulted in wage growth across most sectors.
-Given these factors, we believe that demand continues to exist for single-family homes, and as a result, we continue to start construction on additional homes, make new land investments, and develop land we own or control, while continuing to focus on maintaining adequate liquidity through the still uncertain times ahead.
+While the record demand for single-family homes subsided during 2022, and while the consequences of the bank industry turmoil on our industry and company, if any, remains unknown, there continues to be qualified and motivated homebuyers due to the historical under-supply of new home construction, the limited supply of homes at affordable price points across our markets, the demographic shift towards homeownership during the COVID-19 pandemic, the low resale home inventory levels in our markets, and a strong employment market, which has resulted in wage growth across most sectors.
+Given these factors, we believe that demand continues to exist for single-family homes, and as a result, we are continuing to start construction on additional homes, make new land investments, and develop land we own or control, while continuing to focus on maintaining adequate liquidity through the still uncertain times ahead.